'He went through hell': Relocated widower among the missing

 Rosenberg “came to Florida to breathe a little bit,¨ said Rabbi Sholom D. Lipskar, founder of the Shul of Bal Harbour, the synagogue he joined.

 When the building tumbled to the ground, Rosenberg's daughter, Malky Weisz, 27, and her husband, Benny Weisz, 32, had just arrived for their visit on the second floor of Champlain Towers South.
-So far, 12 bodies have been recovered.
-Almost 150 people are still unaccounted for.
+As of Wednesday morning, the death toll stood at 16.
+More than 140 people are still unaccounted for.

-Described as a family man and observant Jew, Rosenberg had launched a young adult center for mental healing at a hospital in Israel in memory of his late wife, Anna Rosenberg.
+Described as a family man and observant Jew, Rosenberg raised funds and launched a young adult center for mental healing in Israel.
+The new project, called Mercaz Shalom, is at the Mayanei Hayeshua Hospital in Bnei Brak, Israel.

 Before his wife died last summer of a brain tumor, he spent three years taking care of her, a close friend said.